Termite Threat Identification | [company]

 • When you see termite swarmers, or wings left by swarmers, you should be aware that this is a sign of an active infestation, not a pending one.
 Swarmers don’t fly far from their point of origin.
 If you’re seeing swarmers, especially a lot of swarmers, it is likely that you have a mature infestation on your property.

-In the middle of March, we expect to start seeing swarmers in our Knoxville service area.
+In the middle of March, we expect to start seeing swarmers in our Georgia service area.
 You should be looking for them too, if you’re not already protected with year-round, always active, termite pest control services.
 These are not an insect that should ever be shrugged off.
 They are responsible for billions of dollars in U.S. property damage every year.

 If you need help protecting your home or business from termites, Active Pest Control offers comprehensive solutions to exterminate termites and keep new infestations from occurring.
 Contact us today for a free inspection, and we’ll get your property ready to resist those spring termite swarmers.